 Caudebec-en-caux (for access to Honfleur/Normandy Beaches)

 World-renowned for its fashion, food, art and culture, Paris certainly lives up to its reputation.
-Spiralling out from the banks of the twisting Seine, the French capital boasts stunning architecture in the Eiffel Tower, Arc de Triomphe and Notre Dame Cathedral; impeccable artworks in the Louvre and Musee d’Orsay; and wide, tree-lined boulevards filled with the best of haute-couture clothing.
+Spiralling out from the banks of the twisting Seine, the French capital boasts stunning architecture in the Eiffel Tower, Arc de Triomphe and Notre Dame Cathedral; impeccable artworks in the Louvre Museum and Musee d’Orsay; and wide, tree-lined boulevards filled with the best of haute-couture clothing.
 Nevertheless, ‘the City of Light’ still retains a quintessential French charm, with locals queueing at their favourite boulangeries each morning while musicians busk on street corners - magical!

 Vernon (for access to Giverny)

 Vernon, a small city famous for liberating itself from Nazi occupation in 1944, has some stunning half-timbered houses and a quaint mill built on a bridge — but it is also only a few kilometres from Giverny where the artist Claude Monet lived for the last forty years of his life.
 Wandering the gardens that surround his pastel pink house is like walking through a living impressionist painting, as you enter the house, the energetic colours and walls adorned with artwork beautifully frame the view of the lily ponds and Japanese bridge outside.